About InfiniBand™

 A true fabric architecture, InfiniBand leverages switched, point-to-point channels with data transfers that generally lead the industry, both in chassis backplane applications as well as through external copper and optical fiber connections.
 Reliable messaging (send/receive) and memory manipulation semantics (RDMA) without software intervention in the data movement path ensure the lowest latency and highest application performance.

 This low-latency, high-bandwidth interconnect requires only minimal processing overhead and is ideal to carry multiple traffic types (clustering, communications, storage, management) over a single connection.
-As a mature and field-proven technology, InfiniBand is used in thousands of data centers, high-performance compute clusters and embedded applications that scale from two nodes up to clusters utilizing thousands of nodes.
-Through the availability of long reach InfiniBand over Metro and WAN technologies, InfiniBand is able to efficiently move large data between data centers across the campus to around the globe.
+As a mature and field-proven technology, InfiniBand is used in thousands of data centers for both HPC and AI clusters that efficiently scale up to thousands of nodes.
+This scalability is crucial for frameworks that require distributed processing across multiple compute nodes to handle complex and computationally intensive tasks.
+Through the availability of long reach InfiniBand over Metro and WAN technologies, InfiniBand is able to extend RDMA performance between data centers, across campus, to around the globe.

-HDR 200Gb/s InfiniBand is shipping today, and InfiniBand has a robust roadmap defining increasing speeds well into the future.
-The current roadmap shows a projected demand for increasingly higher bandwidth with new NDR 1.2Tb/s InfiniBand products planned for 2020.
+NDR 400Gb/s InfiniBand is shipping today, and has a robust roadmap defining increased speeds well into the future.
+The current roadmap shows a projected demand for higher bandwidth with GDR 1.6Tb/s InfiniBand products planned for 2028 timeframe.

 Advantages

-High-efficiency: InfiniBand provides direct support of advanced reliable transport protocols such as Remote Direct Memory Access (RDMA) to enhance the efficiency of customer workload processing.
+High efficiency: InfiniBand provides support of advanced reliable transport protocols such as Remote Direct Memory Access (RDMA) to ensure the highest efficiency of customer workload processing.
+RDMA significantly reduces CPU overhead and latency, making it well-suited for AI and HPC workloads that involve frequent data exchanges between nodes.

-Reliable, stable connections: InfiniBand is perfectly suited to meet the mission-critical needs of today’s enterprise by enabling fully redundant and lossless I/O fabrics, with automatic path failover and link layer multi-pathing abilities to meet the highest levels of availability.
+Reliable, stable connections: InfiniBand is perfectly suited to meet the mission-critical needs of today’s enterprise by enabling fully redundant and lossless I/O fabrics.
+This includes robust error detection and correction mechanisms to ensure reliable data transmission, and automatic path failover and link layer multi-pathing abilities to meet the highest levels of availability.
+It also supports various features like hot-swapping and failover mechanisms, which contribute to high availability and fault tolerance in AI systems.

-Highly interoperable environment: InfiniBand compliance testing conducted by the IBTA, combined with interoperability testing conducted by the OpenFabrics Alliance, results in a highly interoperable environment, which benefits end users in terms of product choice and vendor independence.
+Highly interoperable environment: InfiniBand Compliance and Interoperability testing conducted by the IBTA, results in a highly interoperable environment, which benefits end users in terms of product choice and vendor independence.